Riq Woolen: Pre-draft

-At the 2022 NFL Combine, Woolen ran a 4.26-second 40-yard dash, tied for third-best in the Combine history and fastest for a player over six foot.
+At the 2022 NFL Combine, Woolen ran a 4.26-second 40-yard dash, tied for fourth-best in Combine history at the time and fastest for a player over six foot.
 Kevin Hanson of Sports Illustrated had Woolen ranked as the eighth best cornerback available in the draft.Scouts Inc. listed Woolen as the ninth best cornerback prospect (81st overall) on their big board.
 NFL.com media analyst Daniel Jeremiah had him ranked as the 10th best cornerback (79th overall) in the draft.
 Cory Giddings of Bleacher Report ranked him as the 10th best cornerback prospect (84th overall) in the draft.
 Josh Edwards of CBSSports.com had him ranked as the 13th best cornerback (89th overall) available in the draft.
 NFL media analyst Lance Zierlein projected Woolen to be selected in either the second or third round of the 2022 NFL Draft.